icaps25/icaps25.github.io/content/attending/registration.md

 A copy of a valid student card or a student confirmation (in English) may be requested by the organizers upon arrival.

-## Confirmation
+## Confirmation & Invitation Letter

 You will receive email confirmation immediately after completing the online registration form at the top of the page.
+Invitations will be issued automatically as part of the registration confirmation process.

 ## Cancellation Policy & Refund